odoo/documentation/content/administration/install/install.rst

    collection of extra add-ons.
 The main server code is in the Community version.
 Running the Enterprise version actually means running the server from the Community version with the addons-path option set to the folder with the Enterprise version.
 You need to clone both the Community and Enterprise repository to have a working Odoo Enterprise installation.
+See :ref:`setup/install/editions` to get access to the Enterprise repository.

 .. _setup/install/source/prepare: